-- (3) If the minister fails to nominate a warden prior to the election required by rule 3.1(j), he may do so at any time after the relevant meeting but must endeavour to do so as soon as possible. - (4) A person who is proposed or nominated for election or appointment as a warden must make the following declaration - "I declare that I am a communicant member of the Anglican Church of Australia and am not a prohibited person within the meaning of the Child Protection (Prohibited Employment) Act 1998." - (5) The office to which the person was elected or appointed is to be taken to be vacant if the person fails to make the declaration required by this rule - - (a) on or before the person's election or appointment, or - (b) within 7 days after the person's election or appointment, or - (c) if the person is temporarily absent from the Diocese, within 7 days of their return, or - (d) if the person is otherwise absent or incapacitated, within such further period as may be approved by the Registrar or the Regional Archdeacon.
+- (3) If the minister fails to nominate a warden prior to the election required by rule 3.1(j), he may do so at any time after the relevant meeting but must endeavour to do so as soon as possible. - (4) A person who is proposed or nominated for election or appointment as a warden must make the following declaration -

+"I declare that I am a communicant member of the Anglican Church of Australia and am not a prohibited person within the meaning of the Commission for Children and Young People Act 1998."

+- (5) The office to which the person was elected or appointed is to be taken to be vacant if the person fails to make the declaration required by this rule - (a) on or before the person's election or appointment, or - (b) within 7 days after the person's election or appointment, or - (c) if the person is temporarily absent from the Diocese, within 7 days of their return, or - (d) within such further period as may be approved by the Registrar or the Regional Archdeacon.